-The price of a vacuum sealer depends on its size and features as well as whether it comes with any accessories such as bags or rolls of sealing strips.
+The price of a vacuum sealer depends on its size and features and whether it comes with any accessories, such as bags or rolls of sealing strips.

 Vacuum sealers are great because they can be used on many kinds of foods: cooked meats, raw meats, cooked vegetables, nuts, raw vegetables, cheese, fruits, and even liquids